Great Sankey Primary School

 PE:

-For this term, outdoor PE (football) will be on Monday and indoor PE (Real PE) is on Wednesday.
+For this term, indoor PE (volleyball) will be on Mondays and outdoor PE (cricket) is on Thursdays.
 Once again, the children can come into school in their school PE kits on these days - a T-Shirt in their house colour and black shorts / joggers / leggings and trainers - with all hair tied back and jewellery removed.
 Please make sure these PE uniform guidelines are adhered to as last year we started to notice a few football shirts, etc. starting to creep in.
 It is important the children look as smart in their PE kits as they do in their uniforms.
 Thanks for your support with this.

 Homework: